Felacc/odin-foundations/landing-page/README.md

 Non-functional and non-responsive.

-Completed for The Odin Project (an open source web development curriculum).
+This project is part of The Odin Project: https://www.theodinproject.com/lessons/foundations-landing-page.